blieusong/sybase-ase-docker/README.md

     bash
 ```

 3. Run the database creation on the Docker image session.
-It is also a long process (up to some dozens of minutes):
+It is also a long process (up to a dozen of minutes):

 ```
 $ create_dabatase.sh